Mamta Sodha: Biography

 Mamta Sodha was born on 1 November 1979, at Kaithal, in the state of Haryana, in India, in a family with poor financial resources, as the eldest of three girls and two boys.
 She lost her father, Laxman Dass Sodha, who worked as an inspector with the Haryana Food and Supplies Department, in 2004, and her mother, Mewa Devi, had to support the family with the help of her brothers.

 Mamta did her schooling at a local school in Kaithal and college studies at the RKSD College, Kaithal from where she secured her graduate degree, getting high grades.
-Subsequently, she passed her master's degree in Physical Education (MPhEd) from Kurukshetra University, in 2005 and joined the same university at the Shaheed Baba Deep Singh College of Physical Education, Haryana, as a lecturer.
+Subsequently, she earned her master's degree in Physical Education (MPhEd) from Kurukshetra University, in 2005 and joined the same university at the Shaheed Baba Deep Singh College of Physical Education, Haryana, as a lecturer.

-After the successful Everest climb, Government of Haryana absorbed her into Haryana Police Force.
+After the successful Everest climb, the Government of Haryana absorbed her into the Haryana Police Force.
 Mamta Sodha is now a Deputy Superintendent of Police with Haryana Police since 11 August 2010.